radmiraal/radmiraal.github.io/_posts/2017-12-30-exploring-the-sender.md

 Accept the idea, welcome people, and then heavily doubt the usecase if you like.
 And now I'm not going to preach that my communication style is great, but a response like this might have changed Petes day and might have lead to a longer conversation:

-    Hi Pete, awesome that you use this software and good to see people trying to match it with tools we do not support yet.
+> Hi Pete, awesome that you use this software and good to see people trying to match it with tools we do not support yet.
+>
-    I personally are not a user of tool 'x' and I am sure you understand we try to keep the codebase small so mainteance is easier.
+> I personally are not a user of tool 'x' and I am sure you understand we try to keep the codebase small so mainteance is easier.
-    Can you give me some more information about why you use tool 'x' and not one of the other alternatives for the platform you work on?
+> Can you give me some more information about why you use tool 'x' and not one of the other alternatives for the platform you work on?
+>

-    I'd like hearing from you, I'll keep the issue open for the next week.
-If I don't hear back from you by then I'll close the issue to keep the issue tracker clean.
+> I'm looking forward to hearing from you, I'll keep the issue open for the next week.
+If I don't hear back from you by then I'll
+> close the issue to keep the issue tracker clean.
+>

-    Greetz,
+> Greetz,
-    Hanky
+> Hanky

 And again, yes...
 I understand typing more text in hundreds of issues can be a burden.
 And yes, I also have had PR's where I had a hard time trying to see the reasoning and not doubting the persons understanding of the code.
 But I am